EBIvariation/vcf-validator/README.md

 #### Dependencies

-We strongly recommend to install most of the dependencies using the command `./install_dependencies.sh linux`, and help can be ontained with `./install_dependencies.sh --help`.
+We strongly recommend to install most of the dependencies using the command `./install_dependencies.sh linux`, and help can be obtained with `./install_dependencies.sh --help`.
 Please install SQLite3 before running the script.

 The following dependencies are managed by the installation script: